jonbmoore2500/Climb-Control-2/README.md

  - contains ClimbForm, ClimbsList

 ClimbForm
- - with a dropdown of Problems, lets a Climber be paired with a Problem in a Climb.
-This Climb can be saved
+ - with a dropdown of Problems, lets a Climber be paired with a Problem in a Climb through a POST request.
+Data related to this POST is reflected in the ProblemCard for that Problem

 ClimbsList
  - provides a list of all Climbs the Climber has logged, with data from the corresponding Problem and that Problem's Setter